joseasouza/wedding-template-site/README.md

 Use it as base to create your own marriage website.

+## How to use
+Execute:

+    npm install
+    webpack-dev-server

 Developed by José Victor Alves de Souza.

 Under MIT License.